MartinNuc/stfu-and-click/README.md

 ## What I wanted to try out during this challenge

+- Redis as a storage although it's better for caching
 - yarn workspaces
-- server REST tests using supertest
+- server REST tests using [supertest](https://github.com/visionmedia/supertest)
-- Github Actions
+- Github Actions with dependency caching
 - deploy to Heroku using Docker container from Github Actions
 - docker compose to run app locally (not for development)